Step-by-Step

 Windows only:

-If LiveTraffic doesn't start and the only thing about LiveTraffic that Log.txt
+If LiveTraffic doesn't start and the only thing about LiveTraffic that Log.txt contains looks like

 .../win_x64/LiveTraffic.xpl : Error Code = ### ...